 In Central America – in Latin America – there are none of the reservations we have about this in North America or Europe.
 I still don’t know if that’s a good or a bad thing.

-It shocked me back in the day hearing people all over Central America openly call others “negros” or “chinos” or “indios” or whatever.
+It used to shock me hearing people all over Central America openly call others “negros” or “chinos” or “indios” or whatever.
 That wouldn’t fly in my country.

 An example is the Uruguayan football (soccer) star Luis Suarez.
 You might know him as that gifted but flawed player who liked to get handy with his teeth and bite opposing players.

-Suarez said he was speaking in Spanish to Evra and referred to him as “negro”, something that everyone does all over Latin America.
-He said he was no way racially abusing Evra, merely using the word negro as a descriptive nickname.
+Suarez said he was speaking in Spanish to Evra and referred to him as “negro” (or “negrito“), something that everyone does all over Latin America.
+He said he was no way racially abusing Evra.

 I mentioned “chinos” earlier.

 That used to shock me as much as “negro”.
-If I went on the streets of Soho, which is the center of London’s Chinese community and called any random person a “Chinaman”, I’d get a smack in the face.
+If I went on the streets of Soho, the center of London’s Chinese community, and called any random person a “Chinaman”, I’d get a smack in the face.
 But here, it’s common.
-In fact, it’s common to call anyone from east or southeast Asia “chino”, no matter if you’re Japanese or Korean or Vietnamese.
+In fact, it’s common to call anyone from east or southeast Asia “chino”, no matter if you’re Japanese, Korean, Vietnamese, or whatever.

 All I know is that the person calling you gringo or chino more than likely intends no offense.
 But does that make it okay?